 6. Displaying anxiety

-While it is understandable that you may feel nervous, for many decision-makers, obvious signs of anxiety are an immediate deal-breaker.
+While it is understandable that you may feel nervous in pitch meetings, for many decision-makers, obvious signs of anxiety are an immediate deal-breaker.
 After all, if you lack confidence, they can’t introduce you to their colleagues or their boss and say, “I vouch for this person.”
 So if you walk into the room with sweat beading on your brow, shake the decision-maker’s hand and your hand is wet and clammy with nervousness, and your throat is so dry that your voice cracks when you start to talk, you’re at a serious disadvantage.

 7. Being obsequious